 Stop struggling with your Windows CMD batch file commands!

-Take Command is also the best solution for Windows batch file development, featuring compatibility with CMD commands, while offering advanced extensions such as an integrated IDE including an editor and batch debugger, DO loops, SWITCH statements, subroutines, error and exception handling, monitoring and Internet commands, and over 680 internal variables and functions.
+Take Command is also the best solution for Windows batch file development, featuring compatibility with CMD commands, while offering advanced extensions such as an integrated IDE including an editor and batch debugger, DO loops, SWITCH statements, subroutines, error and exception handling, event and system monitoring, Internet commands, and more than 690 internal variables and functions.

 Reverse Proxy plugin provided by Sites R Us (sitesrus.ca)